-What is LIB?
+What is Ride Illinois?

-The League of Illinois Bicyclists (LIB) is the statewide advocacy group for Illinois cyclists, promoting bicycle access, education, and safety.
-Staff and volunteers work on issues including promotion of bike-friendly roads; more trails and funding; education of cyclists and motorists; and favorable legislation.
-Check out our website at BikeLIB.org for our latest newsletter and a wealth of resources including maps, safety info for cyclists, a video for motorists, and more.
-LIB relies heavily on dues and donations from bicyclists like you.
-Join over 1,400 Illinois cyclists who support LIB by becoming a member at BikeLIB.org/join.
-The Springfield Bicycle Club Other Information Status on Roads: By state law, bicyclists are granted the same rights and subject to the same rules of the road as motorists.
-Traffic laws apply to cyclists - ignoring them hurts our pubic perception.
-Cyclists fare best when we act and permitted as long as the normal and reasonable movement of traffic is not impeded.
-Be Predictable: Use hand signals and eye contact to signal your intentions to drivers.
-SLOW/STOP LEFT RIGHT Visibility: Use white front and red rear lights at night or in poor visibility conditions; flashing lights are particularly effective.
-At least, a front light and a rear reflector are required by law.
-A bell and reflective clothing can also help you be noticed.
-Car Doors: Never ride closer than three feet to a parked car; opened car doors can be a great threat to a cyclist's safety.
-Illinois Bicycle Laws League llinois Bicyclists (paraphrased from Illinois' Vehicle Code 625 ILCS) Bicyclist's Status: Traffic laws apply to persons riding bicycles.
+Ride Illinois is a nonprofit organization working statewide for better bicycling conditions.
+We work for bike-friendly roads and communities, more trails, favorable policies and legislation, and education on sharing our roads safely - so you can get out there and Ride Illinois.

+Check out our website at rideillinois.org for a wealth of resources including maps and guides, safety info for cyclists and motorists (including BikeSafetyQuiz.com), events such as our annual GITAP Bike Tour, advocacy help, and more.

+Join 2200 others in supporting our work on these issues - and this map!

+It is the mission of the Quad Cities Bicycle Club to promote, encourage, and support the safe participation in bicycle riding of all ages and abilities, as well as to anticipate and address needs and interests of all aspects of bicycling in the Quad Cities area.

+Illinois Bicycle Laws (paraphrased from Illinois' Vehicle Code 625 ILCS)

+Bicyclist's Status: Traffic laws apply to persons riding bicycles.
 Bicyclists riding on a highway are granted all of the rights and are subject to all of the duties applicable to the driver of a vehicle, with certain exceptions.
+[5/11-1502]

-[5/11-1502] Lane Positioning: When riding on roadways and bicycle paths at less than normal traffic speed, ride as close as practicable and safe to the right-hand curb or edge of the roadway except: 1) When overtaking and passing another bicycle or vehicle proceeding in the same direction; or 2) When preparing for a left turn; or 3) When reasonably necessary to avoid fixed or moving objects, parked or moving vehicles, bicycles, motorized pedal cycles, pedestrians, animals, surface hazards, or substandard width lanes that make it unsafe to continue along the right-hand curb or edge.
+Lane Positioning: When riding on roadways and bicycle paths at less than normal traffic speed, ride as close as practicable and safe to the right-hand curb or edge of the roadway except:

+1) When overtaking and passing another bicycle or vehicle proceeding in the same direction; or

+2) When preparing for a left turn; or

+3) When reasonably necessary to avoid fixed or moving objects, parked or moving vehicles, bicycles, motorized pedal cycles, pedestrians, animals, surface hazards, or substandard width lanes that make it unsafe to continue along the right-hand curb or edge.
 A "substandard width lane" means a lane that is too narrow for a bicycle and a vehicle to travel safely side by side within the lane.

 4) When approaching a place where a right turn is authorized.

 5) When riding on a one-way highway with two or more marked traffic lanes, bicyclists may ride as near the left-hand curb or edge of the roadway as practicable.
+[5/11-1505]

-[5/11-1505] Left Turns: Bicyclists may choose between a vehicular-style left turn or a pedestrian-style left turn [5/11-1510].
+Left Turns: Bicyclists may choose between a vehicular-style left turn or a pedestrian-style left turn [5/11-1510].
 For vehicular-style left turns, proceed as if driving a vehicle, moving to the left lane or the left side of a single lane prior to the intersection [5/11-801].
 For pedestrian-style left turns, cycle on the right side of the roadway, cross the intersecting roadway, and stop as much as practicable out of the way of motor traffic.
 Cyclist will then yield to traffic and proceed in the new direction, while obeying traffic control devices and/or police.
 [5/11-1510] Riding Two Abreast: Riding two abreast is permitted as long as the normal and reasonable movement of traffic is not impeded.
-Riding more than two abreast is prohibited except on paths or parts of Wear a Helmet: Your brain is worth protecting!
+Riding more than two abreast is prohibited except on paths or parts of

+Wear a Helmet: Your brain is worth protecting!
 Wear the helmet low in the front to protect the forehead.

 Adjust for a snug fit: